scratlantis/vka/README.md

 High-level Vulkan framework, designed with the intent to allow for quick prototyping of interactive research applications.

+07.11.25: Readme currently outdated, will update in the next couple of days.
 ## Description

 Current Features: